Frequently Asked Questions

-Should a Special Session occur, interns will be expected to stay to the best of their ability.
+Should a Special Session occur, some interns will be expected to stay to the best of their ability.

 What is a typical day in the life of an intern?

 There is no such thing as a typical day.
 However, most days begin at 8:30 a.m.
 Interns will arrive at their desk and check their email for the day's appointments, events, and/or meetings.
 Interns are responsible for keeping their members up to speed on the day's calendar of legislation that is scheduled to go before the Senate.
 Constituent calls and emails keep interns busy during the day along with assisting and supervising pages who help with small tasks.
-Interns also help to schedule meetings with constituents groups who have come to the statehouse to advocate for various pieces of legislation.
+Interns also help to schedule meetings with constituents and various groups who have come to the statehouse to advocate for various pieces of legislation.

 What kind of contacts and networking do interns make?

 Interns will likely have contact with every member of the Democratic Caucus.
 Interns also have the chance to work with other legislators, legislative staff and lobbyists.

 No paid vacations, sick leave, or time off.
 There is no such thing as Spring Break in the state legislature!
 Interns are expected to work Monday through Friday, from 8:30 a.m. to 4:45 p.m.; however, some days may require interns to stay later.
 Committees or session may run past 4:45 p.m., especially during conference committee time.
 Interns will only be paid for the 7 hours a day they work, with 1 hour and 15 minutes for lunch (unpaid).
 Exceptions may be made for interns who must absolutely be gone for a day however; the intern will not be paid for the time they are not at work.